 Effects of Periodontal Disease

-There are many effects of gum disease and they can be redness and swelling to the complete and total destruction of the entire bony structure that supports your teeth.
+There are many effects of gum disease and they can be redness and swelling of the gums to the complete and total destruction of the entire bony structure that supports your teeth.
 This is when major tooth loss will occur and is often extremely serious.
 Patients suffering from periodontal disease are also found to be more prone to dementia, cardiovascular disease, pregnancy complications, diabetes, and chronic respiratory disease.
 The major similarity in all of these instances is inflammation.

 Are There Different Kinds of Gum Disease?